Kingsley1331/The_Seer/README.md

 ### TODO

-- Fix togglePlay function
 - Make the lines property configurable when coverageType === "Coverage"
-- Reset everything when grid settinngs are changed, in particular the ordermap must be recalculated
+- Reset everything when grid settings are changed, in particular the ordermap must be recalculated
 - Add ability to adjust speed
 - Add reset button
 - setPattern should not be returned by the in useMove hook in useMove.js